Velmanta-sp-z-o-o/smsapi-n8n/README.md

 This is an independent n8n community node.

 SMSAPI is a trademark of its respective owner.
-This project is not an official SMSAPI product unless explicitly stated by SMSAPI.
+This project is an official SMSAPI product.